-Thank anyone – It’s not your day and it’s not your job.
+Don’t thank anyone – It’s not your day, and it’s not your job.

-Ignore the feedback of friends – It’s always worth testing your speech out on a mate but this also means you have to listen to them.
+Don’t ignore the feedback of friends – It’s always worth testing your speech out on a mate, but this also means you have to listen to them.
 If they don’t get a joke, don’t waste your time explaining it as you won’t be able to do that on the day.

-Be afraid to use cue cards – Try to memorise the speech but don’t be afraid to use notes on the day (your brain will be scrambled).
+Don’t be afraid to use cue cards – Try to memorise the speech but don’t be scared to use notes on the day (your brain will be scrambled)